WebCrew/HumHub-Music-Player/README.md

 A module which should add a panel on the HumHub Dashboard, with a music player widget to play Soundcloud playlists.

-The images serve as an example, how the finished module should look:
+The images serve as an example, how the finished module should look like:

 **Minimal View:**